santiago-schnell/Structural-Hormesis-in-Protein-Aggregation/README.md

 The repository contains the core three Python scripts used for the numerical simulations of paper:

-Abhishek Mallela, Santiago Schnell (2025) Structural hormesis in protein aggregation: A minimal mechanistic model *bioRxiv*
+Abhishek Mallela, Santiago Schnell (2025) Structural hormesis in protein aggregation: A minimal mechanistic model *bioRxiv* DOI: https://doi.org/10.1101/2025.10.07.681066

-The scrips are not well-commented; this will be done in the future.

 If you have any questions, please contact: